thezelus/meowtrics/README.md

 - UNSUPPORTED_MEDIA_TYPE
 ```

+####Response Status####

+`200 OK` - For successful POST and GET requests

+`404 Not Found` - For invalid resource urls or invalid id requests when making a GET request

+`500 Internal Server Error`

+`415 Unsupported Media Type` - For invalid Content-Type and Accept headers

+`400 Bad Request` - For POST requests with ClientEventData with no eventId

 ###Notes###
 - I like to create a config directory with the name same as the project under '$GOPATH/bin/config/', and this is set as the DefaultDeploymentPath for the config file ('$GOPATH/bin/config/meowtrics/' for this project).
 - Viper is configured to check first in the default deployment directory and then in the injected config path.